The changes that parole sponsors must consider after the program's reactivation.

 The average time between the request and the notification is three to four weeks.

-In the specific case of Cubans, after completing one year and one day in the United States, they are eligible to apply for residency under the Cuban Adjustment Act.
+In the specific case of Cubans, upon completing one year and one day in the United States, they are eligible to apply for residency under the Cuban Adjustment Act.
 For other migrants, there are options such as the U visa, the T visa, or asylum applications.

 What do you think?